The evolution of the sizes and angular momentum content of galaxies in the COLIBRE simulations: Introduction

 This paper is organised as follows.
 Section~\ref{SSecColibre} describes the \textsc{Colibre} simulations, while Section~\ref{SSecHBT} outlines our halo and galaxy identification methods.
 Our analysis techniques are presented in Section~\ref{SSecAnalysis}.
 Section~\ref{ref:results} presents our main results, including 1) the SMR at $z=0$ (Section~\ref{sec:SM-lowz}) and its evolution with redshift (Section~\ref{sec:SM-highz}); and 2) the AMR relation at $z=0$ (Section~\ref{sec:low-z-ang}) and its evolution with redshift (Section~\ref{sec:JM-highz}).
 We summarise our findings in Section~\ref{Summary}.
 We validate some of our choices and assumptions in the appendices, including tests of the minimum stellar particle number (Appendix~\ref{app:convergence}), differences between central and satellite galaxies (Appendix~\ref{app:centsat}), and the dependence on aperture choice (Appendix~\ref{app:aperture}) and observational scatter in stellar masses (Appendix~\ref{app:scatter}).
+In Appendix~\ref{app:nsersic}, we compare the \sersic~indices measured for simulated and observed galaxies.